amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Coding-Conventions.md

 - Prefer seperate resources over inline blocks (e.g. `aws_security_group_rule` over `aws_security_group`)
 - Always define the AWS region as a variable when building modules
 - Always use workspace variables in an `envs` folder, `{component}/envs/{workspace}.tfvars`
+- Always use `maps` over `sets` or `lists` when the variable is used for iterations such as `for_each` loops
+    - Managing resources via indexes has horrible ramifications when the data structure is changed and can cause resources to be re-created/deleted unnecessarily as Terraform can quite easily loose track of what index is mapped to what resource

 ### Running terraform